neich/rust-cql/README.md

 - Decimal and Varint types
 - Authentication

-**Disclaimer**: this software is in alpha state, so expect bugs and rust anti-patterns (this is my first code in rust)
+**Disclaimer**: this software is in alpha state, so expect bugs and rust anti-patterns (this is my first code in rust).